AugustDG/spotmicro/README.md

 # spotmicro
 Arduino code repo for my build of the Spot Micro project, more specifically Michael's Kubina version!
+I am using 2 ultrasonic sensors (not implemented as of yet), the PCA 9685 PWM driver, 12 MG995 servos and an Arduino UNO!

 You can find it [here](https://github.com/michaelkubina/SpotMicroESP32) :)